Groups claiming affiliation with Israelites

-Several groups claim they descend from the ancient Israelites.
-The issue has been especially relevant since the establishment of the State of Israel and an individual or a group's request to immigrate to Israel under its Law of Return.
-In that context, claims of affiliation with the Israelites give rise to questions of "who is a Jew?"
-Some of these claims have been recognized, while other claims are still under review and other claims have been rejected.
+Several groups of people have claimed lineal descent from the Israelites (or Hebrews), an ancient Semitic-speaking people who inhabited Canaan during the Iron Age.
+The phenomenon has become especially prevalent since the founding of the State of Israel in 1948.
+The country's Law of Return, which defines Jewishness for the purpose of aliyah, prompted many individuals to claim Israelite ancestry with the expectation that it would make them eligible for Israeli citizenship.
+The abundance of these claims has led to the rise of the question of "who is a Jew?" in order to determine the legitimacy of one's Jewish identity.
+Some of these claims have been recognized, while other claims are still under review, and others have been outright rejected.

-There were numerous events in Jewish history which forced the Jews to leave the Land of Israel and compelled them to disperse throughout the world.
-The most significant of these events are recorded in the Hebrew Bible and they propelled entire Jewish and pre-Judaic Israelite communities out of the Land of Israel.
-These events include the fall of the northern Kingdom of Israel in about the 720s BCE to the Neo-Assyrian Empire and the southern Kingdom of Judah in 586 BCE to the Neo-Babylonian Empire, but there have been other events and periods when Israelites left the Land, either as individuals or in groups.
-These diaspora communities came into existence (sometimes voluntarily) as a result of Jews and Israelites fleeing the land before the onslaught of invading forces, because of forced deportations, or because of enslavement.
-Some families or even some whole communities were forced to move from one country to another because of persecutions, and other families or communities ceased to exist.
-Although some form of contact had been maintained between most of the mainstream Jewish communities in the diaspora over the millennia, contact had been lost with some Jewish communities, and as a result, they came to be regarded as lost by the mainstream Jewish communities.
+There were numerous events in Jewish history that forced the Jewish people into exile from the Land of Israel, compelling them to disperse throughout many of the world's regions.
+The most significant of these events are recorded in the Hebrew Bible, but have been attested by extra-biblical evidence as well.
+The most notorious exilic occurrences were: the fall of the Kingdom of Israel to the Neo-Assyrian Empire in c.
+720 BCE; the fall of the Kingdom of Judah to the Neo-Babylonian Empire in c.
+586 BCE; the Roman siege of Jerusalem in 70 CE; and the Bar Kokhba revolt in the 130s CE.
+A number of these communities of the Jewish diaspora came into existence (sometimes voluntarily) as a result of Israelites and Jews emigrating before the onslaught of invading armies; because of forced deportations; or because of enslavement, including the Assyrian captivity and the Babylonian captivity.
+Some Jewish families or even some whole Jewish communities were forced to relocate on a near-consistent basis because of anti-Jewish persecution, while many were wiped out entirely.
+Although some form of contact had been maintained between most of the mainstream Jewish diaspora communities over the millennia, contact had been lost with some of them, and as a result, they came to be regarded as lost by mainstream Jewry.

 As a result of the isolation of some Jewish communities, their practices and observances have diverged in some respects.
-Several groups of people from diverse parts of the world have claimed to be affiliated with or descended from the ancient Israelites.
-Some claim this affiliation on the basis of affinity with the Jewish people, while other groups claim this affiliation independent of this affinity.
+The claims made by individuals and groups to Israelite heritage are rooted in different factors, including race, ethnicity, and religion.
+Some claim this affiliation on the basis of affinity with the Jewish people, while other groups claim this affiliation independent of this affinity, such as those who base their claim on the legacy of the Ten Lost Tribes.

-It is accepted that the Jews and the Samaritans are descendants of the ancient Israelites.
+Modern-day consensus accepts that the Jewish people and the Samaritan people originate from the ancient Hebrew/Israelite civilization; the Jews are affiliated with Judah, whereas the Samaritans are affiliated with Israel.
+The Israelite religion, known as Yahwism, diverged into what is today known as Judaism and Samaritanism, both of which share an extremely close relationship as ethnic religions with an overlapping theology and tradition.